openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 18.04 Root on ZFS.rst

 This step creates a separate boot pool for ``/boot`` with the features limited to only those that GRUB supports, allowing the root pool to use any/all features.
-Note that GRUB opens the pool read-only, so all read-only compatible features are "supported" by GRUB.
+Note that GRUB opens the pool read-only, so all read-only compatible features are “supported” by GRUB.

 **Hints:**